tommasotrabacchinpolimi/hpc-challenge/README.md

-# OpenMP and FPGA versions
+# OpenMP, MPI + openMP and  FPGA versions

 This folder contains the OpenMP, MPI+OpenMP and FPGA implementatiions of the Conjugate Gradient algorithm